nausheenhusain/SSRC-data/README.md

 # SSRC-data
-Presentation on working with data for the Social Science Research Council
+Presentation on working with data for the Social Science Research Council: https://nausheenhusain.github.io/SSRC-data/